-Aileron Therapeutics, Inc. ("Aileron" or the "Company") is a clinical-stage biopharmaceutical company that is focused on developing and commercializing a novel class of stabilized cell-permeating alpha-helical peptides to address intracellular targets in oncology and other therapeutic areas.
-The Company's lead product candidate, ALRN-6924, is a cell-permeating peptide that disrupts the interaction of p53 suppressors MDM2 and MDMX with tumor suppressor p53 to reactivate tumor suppression in non-mutant, or wild-type, p53 cancers.
-Based on preclinical data and preliminary evidence of safety and anti-tumor activity in the Company's ongoing clinical trials, the Company believes that there may be a significant opportunity to develop ALRN-6924 in combination with other drugs for a wide variety of cancers.
+Aileron Therapeutics, Inc. ("Aileron" or the "Company") is a clinical-stage biopharmaceutical company advancing a proprietary platform of cellpermeating alpha-helical peptides.
+The stabilized helical structure of the Company's peptides allows the design of cell-permeating therapeutic agents with large molecular surfaces for optimal target binding properties, resulting in product candidates like ALRN-6924, the Company's lead product candidate.
+The Company's current focus is to improve the standard of care for patients with cancer by developing safe and effective therapies and cancer supportive care treatments that leverage its proprietary peptide platform.
+Based on preclinical data and preliminary evidence of safety and anti-tumor activity in the Company's ongoing clinical trials, the Company believes that there may be a significant opportunity to develop ALRN-6924 in combination with other drugs for the treatment of a wide variety of cancers.
 Additionally, preclinical experiments have shown that, in normal, non-cancer cells, ALRN-6924 induces cell cycle arrest when administered using a different schedule and lower doses than those used to induce cell death in cancer cells.
-Based on this preclinical data, the Company believes that a significant myelopreservation opportunity exists, to protect normal bone marrow cells against chemotherapy-induced toxicity.
+Based on this preclinical data, the Company believes that a significant myelopreservation opportunity exists, to protect against chemotherapy-related toxicities.

-The Company's clinical development program for ALRN-6924 is currently focused on an ongoing Phase 2a expansion cohort studying the combination of ALRN-6924 and palbociclib (IbranceTM), marketed by Pfizer, Inc., for the treatment of MDM2-amplified advanced solid tumors and a planned Phase 1b/2 clinical trial to evaluate ALRN-6924 as a myelopreservative agent, to protect normal bone marrow cells against chemotherapy-induced toxicity.
+The Company's clinical development program for ALRN-6924 is currently focused on an ongoing Phase 2a expansion cohort studying the combination of ALRN-6924 and palbociclib (IbranceTM), marketed by Pfizer, Inc., for the treatment of MDM2-amplified advanced solid tumors and an ongoing Phase 1b/2 clinical trial to evaluate ALRN-6924 as a myelopreservative agent, to protect against chemotherapy-related toxicities.